hossein1376/English-Persian-Kindle-Custom-Dictionary/.src/README.md

 # Finishing the project:

 Download and Install the Kindle Perviewer.
-(Put all the files you have made inside a single folder.)
+(Put all the files you have just made inside a single folder.)
 Open the .opf file with Kindle Perviwer and wait until the program does it's job.
 (If it's taking unsually long or it was finished too quickly, there's a possiblity that something has gone wrong.)
 Upon completion, you're going to be able to view your work.
 Finish your project by exporting it from File -> Export (ctrl+X in Windows) and export a .mobi file.
 Then, sideload it into your Kindle device.